hipe/tmx/fields/doc/issues/012-normal-normalization.md

 act accordingly. note too given that formal properties are dynamic we cannot pre-calculate and cache which meet the above categories.
 _

+## #document-meta

+  - :#tombstone-A: early justification for not over-munging